Upstream-Research/records.net/README.md

 ## Testing

-Presently, this project does not use a unit testing framework.
+Presently, this project does not use a conventional unit testing framework.
 The approach to testing taken here is to develop light-weight console programs that attempt to reach a high level of "code coverage" without the introduction of extra dependencies.
 Testing the code involves invoking the test console program(s) repeatedly with different arguments.
 Validating the code's behavior involves comparing the output of the programs with an expected output.
-A test harness can be implemented as a shell script using a file comparison tool to compare expected to actual program outputs.
+A very simple test harness has been implemented in TCL that uses a file comparison _DIFF_ tool to compare expected to actual program outputs.
 This is, admittedly unconventional and bound to evoke disagreement, but the author believes there are several benefits to this approach that justify giving it a try.
 That said, the test code at the time of writing this isn't very good,